 4.1 Objective Test Methodologies for Assessment of Immersive Audio Systems in the Sending Direction

-Editor’s note: Examples of subheadings for this section may include: 5.4.1 Spatial Microphone Self-Noise, 5.4.2 Spatial Microphone Frequency Response, 5.4.3 Spatial Microphone Directivity, etc. Objective methods for comparing different scene-based audio formats may also go here.

-[4.1.1 Diffuse-field Send frequency response for Scene-based audio
+4.1.1 Diffuse-field Send Frequency Response for Scene-based Audio

+4.1.1.0 Introduction

+This test is applicable to UEs capturing scene-based audio (e.g. First and Higher Order Ambisonics).

 4.1.1.1 Definition

-The diffuse-field send frequency response for scene-based audio is defined as the transfer function, , between:
+The Diffuse-field Send Frequency Response for Scene-based Audio is defined as the transfer function, G(f)Gf, between:

-, the estimated sound pressure magnitude spectrum obtained from a diffuse-field scene-based audio capture and reference synthesis; and
+Pf, the estimated sound pressure magnitude spectrum obtained from a diffuse-field scene-based audio capture and reference synthesis at the geometric center of a free-field volume; and

-, the sound pressure magnitude spectrum obtained from a diffuse-field microphone recording the same diffuse field at the same audio capture position.
+P(f)Pf, the sound pressure magnitude spectrum obtained from a diffuse-field microphone recording the same diffuse field at the origin of a spherical coordinate system.

-Figure XX describes a typical block diagram for the scene-based audio sending direction with measurement points.
+Figure 1 describes a typical block diagram for the scene-based audio sending direction with measurement points.